ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 While the USB2 ports share bandwidth since being behind an internal USB hub (`1a40:0101 Terminus Technology Inc. Hub`) the USB3 ports are on their own buses.

-I'm not able to test USB-C capabilities since used for powering and lacking an USB-C/Thunderbolt dock or an appropriate display so let's focus on the two USB3 Type-A sockets (maybe the most crappy connector ever invented due to the extra tiny contacts for the SuperSpeed data lines).
+I'm not able to test USB-C capabilities since port used for powering and me lacking an USB-C/Thunderbolt dock or an appropriate display.
+But schematics tell that USB-C supports USB3 OTG and DisplayPort with the following lane combinations: DP x4, USB3 x4 and DP x2 + USB3 x2.

+So let's focus on the two USB3 Type-A sockets (maybe the most crappy connector ever invented due to the extra tiny contacts for the SuperSpeed data lines).
 To spot any internal bottlenecks my test is to connect an UAS capable disk enclosure with an SSD inside to each USB3-A port, setup a RAID0 and see whether we're exceeding 400 MB/s or not (~400 MB/s sequential disk transfers are the maximum you get over a single 5 Gbps USB3 connection)

     root@rock-5b:/home/rock# lsusb -t
     /:  Bus 08.Port 1: Dev 1, Class=root_hub, Driver=xhci-hcd/1p, 5000M